oneplaneteducation/open-iot-stem/README.md

 The following are a list of **requirements** for the training session

 - Video conferencing:
-   *At minium 2 video conferencing devices*
+   *At minimum 2 video conferencing devices*
 	- Primary video conference device that is able to share the screen of the workstation computer and communicate with the team
 	- Hand held or mobile device to show the assembly of the IoT
    	- Mute the sound on all devices other than the primary video to avoid interference (preferred)